Taruniro/Taruniro/README.md

 <pre>
   ⚙️ Working on the fields of
-  💻 I have some experience with Wolfram Language (Summer Research Program Scholarship at Boston MA), Python,
+  💻 I have some experience with
+    - Wolfram Language (Summer Research Program Scholarship at Boston MA)
+    - Python
 </pre>